sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 > WARNING: Only available in version 4.5.0 or above

-In cases where adjusting resource allocation (e.g. replica count, resource limits, etc) is necessary, it is important to follow the instructions provided below.
+In cases where adjusting resource allocation (e.g. replica count, resource limits, etc.) is necessary, it is important to follow the instructions provided below.

 > NOTE: The built-in [replica transformer](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/replicas/) is currently not supported unless being used as a component.